 Hallie has a BS in Wellness and Fitness Program Management from Arkansas Tech University.
 She went on to receive her Doctor of Physical Therapy Degree from Southwest Baptist University in Bolivar, MO.
 Hallie found her path to physical therapy and personal training through logging many hours in physical therapy herself as a high school and college athlete.
 Hallie has 7 years of experience working with a variety of orthopedic and women’s health conditions.
 Since having two kids of her own she has realized the positive impact her profession has on women pre and post baby.
-When she is not working, Hallie enjoys downtime with her family, running, and playing outside with her kids.
+When she is not working, Hallie enjoys downtime with her family, running, and spending time with friends.

 Ingrid Hanna is a licensed physical therapist, personal trainer, and mom of two.
 She earned her BS in biology from the College Of Charleston in South Carolina and a Masters degree in Physical Therapy from Grand Valley State University in Grand Rapids, Michigan.
 She is certified as a Strength and Conditioning Specialist by the National Strength and Conditioning Association and is certified by the American Board of Physical Therapy Specialists as an Orthopedic Specialist.
 She is currently working on her pelvic floor physical therapy certification and recently earned a certificate of achievement in pregnancy and postpartum physical therapy by the Academy of Pelvic Health Physical Therapy.
 She has been practicing physical therapy for over 15 years and spent 10 years as an aerobics instructor and franchisee.
 She has had a hand in rehab and fitness program development for most of her career.
-She has two children, ages 6 and 8.
-She loves traveling with her family, working out, and playing legos with her kids.
+She loves traveling with her family, gardening, and playing outdoors with her kids.